Loudoun County Combined Fire and Rescue System: LC-CFRS

-At the head of the Loudoun County Combined Fire-Rescue System, including the career and volunteer personnel that make up the Department, is Chief Keith Johnson (C600).
-Under Chief Johnson are two Assistant Chiefs, and ten Deputy Chiefs, six in charge of a branch of the department and four serving as rotating Operations Shift Commanders.
-Additionally serving directly under Chief Johnson is Volunteer Program Manager Karen McQuaid, and the department of Professional Standards.
-The Office of Emergency Management used to operate under the Chief of the Department, before it was moved, sometime between 2017-2019, to be directly under the County Administrator, Tim Hemstreet, who the Chief also reports to.
+At the head of the Loudoun County Combined Fire-Rescue System, including the career and volunteer personnel that make up the department, is Chief James Williams (C600).
+Under Chief Williams are two Assistant Chiefs, and ten Deputy Chiefs, six in charge of a branch of the department and four serving as rotating Operations Shift Commanders.
+Additionally serving directly under Chief Williams is Dr. Mary Maguire, Manager of Finance and Administrative Services and the department of Professional Standards.
+The Office of Emergency Management used to operate under the Chief of the department, before it was moved, sometime between 2017 and 2019, to be directly under the County Administrator, Tim Hemstreet, who the Chief also reports to.
+In 2025 Keith Johnson appointed James Williams after his announcement of his retirement from system-wide chief which was effective in 4/11/2025.

-Chief Keith Johnson assumed command of the department following the retirement of Chief Keith Browner in 2018.
-Chief Browner in-turn assumed command after Chief Joseph E. Pozzo left to head Volusia County Fire Services, in Volusia County, Florida in 2010.
-In a December 2017 internal memo to department members, Chief Brower announced that he would retire effective 4/1/2018, after many decades of public service.
-In February 2018 Assistant Chief Keith Johnson (C600B) was promoted to Acting-Chief of Department, and is working with Chief Brower as he begins to phase out of his role with the department.
-A search is currently underway for a replacement chief.
-On 4/1/2018, Chief Brower officially retired, and Assistant Chief Johnson became full-time Acting Chief while a search for a replacement chief continues.
-In an internal memo, on Wednesday, May 9, 2018, Acting-Chief Keith Johnson was confirmed as the Department's new Fire-Rescue Chief.